 The Sovereign has always been an item of prestige, something to be given and displayed with pride – it is a coin that comes equipped with an ability to impress.
-For 2019, The Royal Mint is releasing a Brilliant Uncirculated edition of the coin with a stylish and uncommon Matt finish (in fact, this is the first time a Brilliant Uncirculated Sovereign has been available with this particular finish), making it an ideal way to mark an important occasion or to encourage a loved one to take up collecting.
+For 2019, The Royal Mint released a Brilliant Uncirculated edition of the coin with a stylish and uncommon Matt finish (in fact, this is the first time a Brilliant Uncirculated Sovereign has been available with this particular finish), making it an ideal way to mark an important occasion or to encourage a loved one to take up collecting.

 When it comes to collecting there is no better place to start than The Sovereign; the history of this incredible coin stretches back more than five centuries.
 Henry VII was eager to display the wealth and strength of the Tudor dynasty and had a special coin made to influence monarchs, diplomats and people of power and importance.
 First struck in 1489, it was large in size, majestic in design and the most valuable coin to have been made in England at that time.